 - Because of her retiring personality and her take on Bertram family dynamics, Fanny doesn't ask any more questions.

-Here’s a collection of quotes erroneously claiming that it was Sir Thomas who was silent (it's quite lengthy, so you can just scroll down):
+Here’s a collection of quotes erroneously claiming that it was Sir Thomas who was silent (it's quite lengthy and I keep adding to it, so you can just scroll down):

 |